 See also: South Africa / Mozambique Version

 Necrotizing fasciitis.
-The name alone is enough to give someone the heebie-jeebies.
+The name alone is enough to give you the heebie-jeebies.
 Also known as "the flesh-eating disease" (much easier to pronounce than "neck-row-tie-zing fash-ee-eye-tis"), it is a real though rare medical condition resulting from infection by the Group A streptococcus bacterium, the same germ that causes strep throat.
 It attacks the soft tissues under the skin, resulting in gangrene.
 Amputation is sometimes required, and it can result in death.

 It's a nasty disease, no question about it.
 But, while it's theoretically possible to contract Strep A by ingesting prepared food contaminated via direct contact with an infected person, this would be an unlikely outcome, and even more unlikely to lead to a case of necrotizing fasciitis.